Lecture Twelve

 - while control structure, loop while test remains true (0 return code)

-- to read from the keyboard: - while [ "$input" != end ] do printf "OK, give me more: " read input printf "You typed: '$input'\n" done
+while [ "$input" != end ] do printf "OK, give me more: " read input printf "You typed: '$input'\n" doneto read from a file:

-- to read from a file: - while read input do echo "Input line is: $input" done < file1
+while read input do echo "Input line is: $input" done < file1another way to read from a file:

-- note that the file has to be opened to the while loop, not to the read statement
+cat file1 | while read input do echo "Input line is: $input" donenote that the file has to be opened to the while loop, not to the read statement